ga-wdi-boston/wdi_2_ruby_lab_yahtzee/README.md

 ## Bonus Challenge

 Create another `YahtzeeRoll` method that accepts no parameters and returns the category that should be used to get the maximum possible score for the roll.
+Assume **Chance** cannot be used, since otherwise it would always be the best choice short of a Yahtzee.